"To study leadership is to study people. How they are and how they can be influenced."

 training ride to Yosemite National Park

 Circa July 1992.

->

-> Chris is a member of the International Leadership Association (I.L.A.) and was an invited speaker at the I.L.A.
+I am a member of the International Leadership Association (I.L.A.) and was an invited speaker at the I.L.A.
 Global Conference in Brussels, Belgium in 2017.
-Chris was a presenter and speaker at the First Global Conference on Followership in Ottawa, Canada in July 2019 on the “Intertwining of Leader and Follower Behaviors.”
-Chris was an invited guest for the U.S. Army National Educators Tour at Fort Benning, Georgia in April 2019.
-Chris also volunteers his services and provides leadership training to the Redeemer Church Youth Leadership, and the Modesto Police Explorers Post 219.
+I am a certified "Leaderologist" and founding member (Vice President) of the National Leaderology Association.
+I was a presenter and speaker at the First Global Conference on Followership in Ottawa, Canada in July 2019 on the “Intertwining of Leader and Follower Behaviors.”
+I was an invited guest for the U.S. Army National Educators Tour at Fort Benning, Georgia in April 2019.
+I have also volunteered services and providds leadership training to the Redeemer Church Youth Leadership, and the Modesto Police Explorers Post 219.

->

-> Chris holds 4 separate copyrights and has published two books, “S.C.O.R.E.
+I hold four separate copyrights and have published two books, “S.C.O.R.E.
 Performance Counseling: Save the Relationship, Change the Behavior,” and “Because…Why?
 Understanding Behavior in Exigencies.”
-Chris has published over seventy “Supervisor Training Bulletins” on various leadership topics.
+I have published over seventy “Supervisor Training Bulletins” on various leadership topics.